 From the highest peaks of Alpine France to the windswept islands of the Hebrides, or the sundrenched beaches of Croatia to the flatlands of Holland, the landscape is an ever-changing canvas.
 Its beauty as striking as it is varied.

 But two reports published this week sit like black clouds on the horizon.
 According to the Copenhagen-based European Environment Agency (EEA), almost a third of Europe's bird species are either threatened or in decline.

-, is based on findings between 2007 and 2012 and is the most extensive European biodiversity stock-take to date.
+The document, entitled State of Nature in the EU, is based on findings between 2007 and 2012 and is the most extensive European biodiversity stock-take to date.

 Among the birds it listed as at risk as a result of habitat transformation are the once-common skylark, and the black-tailed godwit.

 Around 50 percent of European bird species were defined as being "secure," meaning they face no immediate threat of being wiped out.
 Some of these, such as the bearded vulture and the white-headed duck even, managed to increase their populations over recent years.
 Both of these species, it is worth noting, have enjoyed protection under EU Species Action Plans.

 EEA Executive Director Hans Bruyninckx described the results as "mixed but clear."
 When implemented well, he said conservation measures have worked, and improve the status of habitats and species on the ground.
 "When" being the operative word.

 "Such improvements remain limited and patchy," he continued.
 "Unfortunately Europe's biodiversity is still being eroded overall and the pressures continue."